alexniga/IntroductionToRobotics/LabHomeworks/README.md

               - An active buzzer is used for playing a melody
               - A passive buzzer is used for detecting knocks
               - The button is used to stop the melody after it's pressed

+# Homework 3 : 4_7digitsegments_display_each_digit.ino
+              - A 4_7digitsegments is used to show numbers
+              - with the joystick i contorl each number from the segment